 - Cloud Guard provides a set of responders with default rules.
 You can use these responders as is.
 You can clone any of the default responders and modify the rules to meet specific needs.
 You can enable and disable responder rules individually.
 You can limit the scope for applying individual rules by specifying conditions to limit the scope.

 - Managed list

-- A reusable list of parameters that makes it easier to define detectors.
+- A reusable list of parameters that makes it easier to set the scope for detector and responder rules.
 For example, a predefined "Trusted Oracle IP address space" list contains all the Oracle IP addresses that you want to regard as trusted when you define rules for detectors and responders.

 - Regions in Cloud Guard

 - Activity that Cloud Guard monitors can occur

 - The default region for your Cloud Guard tenancy.
 The first

 region defined when your Cloud Guard tenancy was enabled.